ccb-hms/Spatial-Workshop/README.md

 **Introduction Slides:** Before diving into the hands-on notebooks, we'll start with a brief presentation introducing the scverse ecosystem and SpatialData framework.
 You can access the slides here: [Introduction to scverse](https://docs.google.com/presentation/d/1JtF5KmWrMf8-J-BDth-vwqB2Ie8qki9R/edit?usp=drive_link&ouid=106527443230334727646&rtpof=true&sd=true)

-The workshop is organized into 4 interactive Jupyter notebooks that build on each other, taking you from basic concepts to advanced spatial analysis techniques.
+**Jupyter Notebooks:** The workshop is organized into 4 interactive Jupyter [notebooks](https://github.com/ccb-hms/Spatial-Workshop/tree/main/notebooks) that build on each other, taking you from basic concepts to advanced spatial analysis techniques.

 ---